-Survey results suggest that Service & Repair Technical Managers use a fairly large toolkit of professional skills.
-Most notably, skills in People Management, System Repair, Electronic Troubleshooting, and Technical Services are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Troubleshooting and Systems Troubleshooting.
-Most people who know Customer Service also know Customer Relations and Electronic Troubleshooting.
+Service & Repair Technical Managers report using a wide range of professional skills.
+Most notably, skills in People Management, System Repair, Operations Management, and Technical Services are correlated to pay that is above average.
+Those listing Troubleshooting as a skill should be prepared for drastically lower pay.
+Systems Troubleshooting and Customer Service also typically command lower compensation.
+Those familiar with Customer Service also tend to know Customer Relations and Electronic Troubleshooting.

 Pay by Experience Level for Service & Repair Technical Manager